chRyNaN/locator/README.md

 ## Using the library

-* Create Module Interface extending from the `Module` interface
+* Create a Module Interface extending from the `Module` interface
 ```kotlin
 interface ScreenModule : Module {